IBM-Bluemix-Docs/mobilefoundation/mfp-logging-and-tracing.md

    `traceSpecification="=info:com.ibm.mfp.*=all"`
    and save the file.

    The `server.xml` or `tracespec.xml` change will be lost on a restage or restart.
-It is only valid for the instance you `ssh` into, so you must enable traces on all the instances of your application.
+It is only valid for the instance to which you run `ssh`, so you must enable traces on all the instances of your application."
    {: note}

 The **trace.log** file is now available in the specified location.